Money Laundering Attorneys in Spain

 Don't let them block your life

 Account freezing is a devastating precautionary measure.
-At Alonso Sala, we act within the first 24 hours to request partial unfreezing and ensure your defense capacity and subsistence.
+The hours immediately after the freeze are decisive: the request for partial unfreezing must be filed without delay to safeguard your defense capacity and subsistence.

 Request Urgent UnfreezingEconomic Criminal Law in Spain: Tax Fraud, Money Laundering and Corporate Crimes